siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/uDeployConfigManagement/troubleshooting.md

-# IBM UrbanCode Deploy Configuration Management - Troubleshooting
+# IBM DevOps Deploy Configuration Management - Troubleshooting

 When using the Batch Import Properties step, you must include the component name in the properties file, as shown in the following example code: